Stephenson Holt Author

 Flicking through Netflix, I came across the series, downloaded and watched half of the first episode, knew vaguely that there was a novel, found it on Amazon and downloaded it onto my Kindle App (what did we do before such technology?)

-Also differently, I suspect, I never, ever, read an introduction.
+Also differently, I suspect, I never, ever do read an introduction.
 To me a novel should stand on its own and an introduction should sit at the back of a novel and, obviously, be called something else.

-Bearing the two items above, I settled in to the futuristic mind of a woman, (as a male reader) in a time when most women were treated like cattle to be bred from.
+Bearing the two items above in mind, I settled in to the futuristic mind of a woman, (as a male reader) in a time when most women were treated like cattle to be bred from.

 The plot and story are not for the telling here and have to be experienced rather than just read.
 In my update on Goodreads, while about half way through, I stated that I was enjoying but could see no way that a film or tv series could be made of the novel.
 I still don't.